Keto Biscuits Recipe

-Yes, you can freeze these gluten-free biscuits in a sealed container.
-Thaw the biscuits on a plate at room temperature the day before
+You can freeze these gluten-free biscuits in a sealed container.
+Thaw the biscuits on a plate at room temperature the day before.

-Rewarm the biscuits sliced in half in a bread toaster or bring back to the oven at 100C (212 F) for 2-3 minutes.
+Rewarm the biscuits sliced in half in a bread toaster or bring them back to the oven at 210°F (100°C) for 2-3 minutes.

 Otherwise, store the low-carb biscuits in the fridge in a ziplock bag or sealed box for up to 3 days.